AA-Nassim/dashdoc_tech_test/README.md

 ## Key Features

+- **Unittests**: Used Unittest to test the python algorithm and Jest for the javascript version.
 - **React Context**: Used to manage and share user input across multiple components seamlessly.
 - **Three-Column Layout**:
     - **Column 1**: Register addresses.